What is Parole?

 Essentially, parole is a term which means that a person can be released from prison much earlier than their actual sentence would appear to mandate, based on a variety of other factors.

-In our other posts, we discussed a variety of ways in which the amount of actual time spent incarcerated can be minimized and I would suggest spending time reading through those articles on our website which are highlighted in the box below.
+In our other posts, we discussed a variety of ways in which the amount of actual time spent incarcerated can be minimized and I would suggest spending time reading through those articles on our website.

 Restrictions for Parolees

 If parole means a person has to actually do less time in prison than their sentence is for, are they free to do as they please once released from the prison?